dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 There are seven possible data types to analyze, and they are numbered 1 to 7 (note that 1 and 2 are both turbidity, but with different units).
-If anything other than a number between 1 and 7, inclusive, is entered, it will print `Invalid data type, try again.
+If anything other than a number between 1 and 7, inclusive, is entered, it will prompt `Invalid data type, try again.
 Enter a number from 1 to 7: ` until a valid data type is entered.